phonegap/phonegap-docs/docs/2-tutorials/2-develop/1-embed-webview/1-ios.html.md

 1. Begin by cloning or downloading the zip file for the base [cordova-ios](https://github.com/apache/cordova-ios) project.

+2. Open a terminal window and `cd` into the directory *containing* the cordova-ios base project from above.
+So for instance if it was downloaded to `userxyz/cordova-ios` then you'll want to run the `create` command from `userxyz`.
-2. Create a raw cordova-ios project by running the following command:
+ Create a new Cordova iOS project by running the following command:

 	`$ cordova-ios/bin/create HybridIOSApp org.sample.hybridiosapp HybridIOSApp`

+3. `cd` into the newly created project:

+    `$ cd HybridIOSApp`

-3. From the console in the root project, use [plugman](https://github.com/apache/cordova-plugman) to add any desired plugins to your project.
+3. Use [plugman](https://github.com/apache/cordova-plugman) to add any desired plugins to your project.
 If you don't have plugman, you can install it via npm.
 (You should add the [Cordova console plugin](https://github.com/apache/cordova-plugin-console) at minimum on iOS so you can receive log messages):